An epidemiological model with waning immunity and reinfection: Model extensions

 \bda \frac{\partial S_{\infty}(t)}{\partial t} &=& \beta N(t) - \sigma_{\infty} c_0 E(t) S_{\infty}(t) - \gamma S_{\infty}(t),\\ \frac{\partial S(t,\tau)}{\partial t} + \frac{\partial S(t,\tau)}{\partial \tau} &=& - \sigma(\tau) c_0 E(t) S(t,\tau) - \gamma S(t,\tau),\\ S(t,0) &=& \int_0^{\infty}\!\!\! \int_0^{\infty} \rho(\theta,\tau) I(t,\theta,\tau) \dd \theta \dd \tau + \int_0^{\infty} \rho_{\infty}(\theta) I_{\infty}(t,\theta) \dd \theta ,\\ \frac{\partial I_{\infty}(t,\theta)}{\partial t} + \frac{\partial I_{\infty}(t,\theta)}{\partial \theta} &=& - (\gamma + \mu_{\infty}(\theta) + \rho_{\infty}(\theta)) I_{\infty}(t,\theta), \\ \frac{\partial I(t,\theta,\tau)}{\partial t} + \frac{\partial I(t,\theta,\tau)}{\partial \theta} &=& - (\gamma + \mu(\theta,\tau) + \rho(\theta,\tau)) I(t,\theta,\tau), \\ I_{\infty}(t,0) &=& \sigma_{\infty} c_0 E(t) S_{\infty}(t), \\ I(t,0,\tau) &=& \sigma(\tau) c_0 E(t)S(t,\tau), \\ E(t) &=& \int_0 ^{\infty}\!\!\! \int_0 ^{\infty} v(\theta,\tau) c(\theta,\tau) I(t,\theta,\tau) \dd \theta \dd \tau + \int_0 ^{\infty} v_\infty(\theta) c_\infty(\theta) I_\infty(t,\theta) \dd \theta, \eda and $N(t) = S_{\infty}(t) + \int_0^{\infty} S(t,\tau) \dd \tau + \int_0^{\infty} I_{\infty}(t,\theta) \dd \theta + \int_0^{\infty}\int_0^{\infty} I(t,\theta,\tau) \dd \theta \dd \tau$ represents the total population size.

-When $\beta = \gamma$, natural deaths are compensated by births, recovering the demographic balance assumption of the basic model.
-However, all distributions with respect to immunity age will be different from their counterparts in the basic model \eqref{EE}--\eqref{EIt0}, because newborn now start fully susceptible, whereas in the basic model, the collective of newborn individuals implicitly is assumed to have the same distribution of immunity age as the newly deceased.
+When $\beta = \gamma$, natural deaths are compensated by births, recovering the assumption of demographic balance of the basic model.
+However, all distributions with respect to immunity age will be different from their counterparts in the basic model \eqref{EE}--\eqref{EIt0}, because newborns now start fully susceptible, whereas in the basic model, it is implicitly assumed that the collective of newborn individuals has the same distribution of immunity age as the newly deceased.